What are sitelinks?

 The main sections and pages can be accessed from the home page.

-Page names are short, clear, and accurately reflect the content.
+Page names are short, clear and reflect their content.

-For example, if your company has a contact page and you want to make sure the robot processes it correctly, follow these guidelines:
+For example, if your company has a contact page and you want to make sure the robot processes it correctly:

 When are sitelinks shown in search results?